skcript/tensorflow-mobile-face-detection/README.md

 **OUTPUT ( Visit the Link )**: https://vimeo.com/250737672

-I hope you understand quite a lot from the tutorial to make your independent tensorflow app .If you need any help or issue kindly raise a issue in the repo and we will return you shorlty.Happy Coding !
+I hope you understand quite a lot from the tutorial to make your independent tensorflow app .If you need any help or issue kindly raise a issue in the repo and we will return you shortlty.Happy Coding !